mathieu-mp/homeassistant-intex-spa/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "Feature request"
-about: Suggest an idea for this project
+description: "Suggest an idea for this project"
-title: ''
-labels: ''
+labels: "Feature+Request"
-assignees: ''

----
+body:
+- type: markdown
+  attributes:
+    value: Before you open a new feature request, search through the existing feature requests to see if others have had the same idea.
+- type: checkboxes
+  attributes:
+    label: Checklist
+    options:
+      - label: I have filled out the template to the best of my ability.
+        required: true
+      - label: This only contains 1 feature request (if you have multiple feature requests, open one feature request for each feature request).
+        required: true
+      - label: This issue is not a duplicate feature request of [previous feature requests](https://github.com/ludeeus/integration_blueprint/issues?q=is%3Aissue+label%3A%22Feature+Request%22+).
+        required: true

+- type: textarea
+  attributes:
-**Is your feature request related to a problem?
-Please describe.**
+    label: "Is your feature request related to a problem?
+Please describe."
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+    description: "A clear and concise description of what the problem is."
+    placeholder: "I'm always frustrated when [...]"
+  validations:
+    required: true

+- type: textarea
+  attributes:
-**Describe the solution you'd like**
+    label: "Describe the solution you'd like"
-A clear and concise description of what you want to happen.
+    description: "A clear and concise description of what you want to happen."
+  validations:
+    required: true

+- type: textarea
+  attributes:
-**Describe alternatives you've considered**
+    label: "Describe alternatives you've considered"
-A clear and concise description of any alternative solutions or features you've considered.
+    description: "A clear and concise description of any alternative solutions or features you've considered."

-**Additional context**
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: "Additional context"
-Add any other context or screenshots about the feature request here.
+    description: "Add any other context or screenshots about the feature request here."
+  validations:
+    required: true